snowxu17/ExpressiveMirror/README.md

 ## HOW TO RUN: ##
 * Go to ImaginaryFriendMatcher/bin/ and select ImaginaryFriendMatcher app.
 Enter full screen mode for desired performances.

+## FUTURE POTENTIAL: ##
+* Adding IP
+* Themed interaction
+* Group tracking
+* Improve facial recognition by adjusting camera

 ## NOTE: ##
 * Make sure room lighting is bright enough for face detection.
+* All 3D models are open-sourced and personally altered for this project.